Thursday, April 17, 2025

 A Night That Transformed How I See Love

-You know, there's something about Maundy Thursday that really gets to me.
-It makes me think harder about love – not love as this nice concept we talk about, but love when it actually costs something.
-I keep picturing Jesus washing the feet of people who were about to deny Him, betray Him, abandon Him... yet He still served them quietly without pulling back.
+You know, there’s something about Maundy Thursday that really gets me reflecting.
+It makes me think harder about love, not love as some nice idea we talk about, but love when it actually costs you something.
+I keep seeing Jesus washing the feet of people who were about to deny Him, betray Him, and walk away, and He still served them without holding back.

-So no, this day doesn't feel symbolic or ceremonial to me.
-It feels real.
-It brings back stuff I've buried.
-It reminds me that love, if it's only there when it's easy or deserved, probably isn't love at all.
-And I'm still learning how to live with that – not just understand it, but actually do something about it.
+So no, this day does not feel like a symbol or a ceremony.
+It feels rather uncomfortable.
+It brings back things I thought I had buried.
+It reminds me that love, if it only shows up when it is easy or deserved, probably isn’t love at all.
+I am still learning how to live with that, not just understand it, but actually do something about it.

 This may contain: a cross with the words love are another as i have loved you